-Italian polenta with burst tomatoes and chard is the ultimate all vegetable comfort food and perfect for those chilly days.
+Italian polenta with burst tomatoes and chard is the ultimate all vegetable comfort food and perfect for those chilly days or evenings when you need a quick meal.
 It pairs so well with an easy side salad and it is a really simple quick meal.

 Italian polenta with burst tomatoes and chard is one of my family’s favorite dishes and it is the way we eat our polenta.
-This cheesy polenta recipe is full of flavor from goat cheese, parmesan and chicken stock (you can also use vegetable stock) and it is served creamy opposed to baked in the oven.
+This easy and healthy polenta recipe is full of flavor from goat cheese, parmesan and chicken stock (you can also use vegetable stock) and it is served creamy opposed to baked in the oven.

 If you have never made polenta before, I am here to tell you that making it is so easy.
 You will need instant polenta which is found in the grocery stores.
 Sometimes it will be in the Italian/International food section but it is usually available.

-The steps to making this polenta recipe are very easy as are the ingredients:
+The steps to making this Italian polenta recipe are very.
+Here are the ingredients you will need:

 The first thing you will want to do is to prepare your vegetables and cook them according to the recipe.
 When you cook your Swiss chard, you want to cook it just until it softens but not too long that it starts to release a ton of its liquids.

 Once you have done this you can take it out of the pan and put it on a plate to make room for cooking your tomatoes.

 The tomatoes you cook until they just begin to burst.
 It is verry similar to how I cook my tomatoes for my fresh cherry tomato sauce.
 Once that happens you add your garlic and salt and gently saute them with the tomatoes for a few minutes before you remove them from the heat and proceed to making the polenta.